Wayne P. Wahls

 OverviewAI-generated summary

-Wayne P. Wahls is a Professor in the Department of Biochemistry & Molecular Biology at the University of Arkansas for Medical Sciences.
-His research focuses on understanding the molecular mechanisms that regulate genetic recombination, particularly during meiosis.
-Wahls has received a grant from the NIH/National Institute of General Medical Sciences for $423,218 to support the systematic elucidation of DNA sequence codes that regulate meiotic recombination.
+Wayne P. Wahls, Professor in Biochemistry & Molecular Biology at the University of Arkansas for Medical Sciences, investigates the molecular mechanisms that govern genetic recombination, particularly during meiosis.
+His research group studies how environmental factors and specific DNA sequences influence the landscape of meiotic recombination, exploring its implications for evolution and genome stability.
+Wahls has received funding from the National Institute of General Medical Sciences for his work on elucidating DNA sequence codes that regulate meiotic recombination.

 Metrics